styliteag/checkmk-plugin-zfs-snapshot-age/README.md

 IGNORE="/home|/iocage|/ix-applications|/\.|/tmp|/test|-tmp|-test" # Ignore hidden datasets this is a regex for grep -Ev
 ```

+## Check scrub status

+I added check_zfs_scrub it monitors the execution of scrub

 ## License

 This project is licensed under the MIT License